jespervangilsgain/rtd-tutorial/docs/source/index.rst

 **Gain Beckhoff Library** is a library developed by Gain Automation Technology.
 This library uses the Gain Standard.

-Check out the :doc:`POU's` section for further information.
+Check out the :doc:`POU` section for further information.

 .. note::